CRYSTAL HIGHLAND OWNER ASSOCIATION

 Section 6: Quorum and Voting Requirements

 At any meeting of the membership, at least 20 members shall be present to constitute a quorum.
 At the discretion of the Board of Directors, any matter to be decided by the membership may be determined at either a meeting or by mail ballot, except that increases in the dues for the maintenance and recreation fund, any proposed special assessment, or any proposed change in the Bylaws shall be approved by mail ballot.
-The vote of a majority of members at a meeting shall decide questions properly before the meeting.
-The vote of two-thirds (2/3) of the entire membership shall decide any question of a Bylaws change or a special assessment brought before the membership by way of a mail ballot.
+These Bylaws may be amended, altered, changed, added to or repealed by the favorable two-thirds (2/3) vote of the members in good standing of the Association who cast votes as long as at least 2/3 of the membership votes on the proposal

 Section 7: Chairman and Secretary